compoundingeffects/bigpictureschool/cosmology.md

 The redshift we see in distant galaxies reveals something remarkable: the universe is expanding.
 But here's the key distinction — galaxies aren't flying through space like shrapnel from an explosion.
 Instead, the space *between* galaxies is stretching, carrying them apart like dots drawn on a balloon that's being inflated.

-Scientists measure how fast this expansion is happening using a value called **Hubble's constant**, named after astronomer Edwin Hubble, who helped discover this expansion in the 1920s.
+Scientists measure how fast this expansion is happening using a value called Hubble's constant, named after astronomer Edwin Hubble, who helped discover this expansion in the 1920s.
 This number is one of the most important measurements in cosmology.

 ## Tracing the universe back to its beginning